-In 1970, in Mexico, Pelé was back to his best as part of the 1970 Brazil team which included such players as Jairzinho, Rivelino, Gérson and Tostão.
-It was samba football at its pinnacle and Pelé was involved in many breathtaking goals and moves during the tournament, but perhaps the famous was an attack that resulted in what is often regarded as the perfect goal.
+In 1970, in Mexico, Pelé was back to his best as part of the Brazil team which included such players as Jairzinho, Rivelino, Gérson and Tostão.
+It was samba football at its pinnacle and Pelé was involved in many breathtaking goals and moves during the tournament, but perhaps the most famous was his involvement in an attack that resulted in what is often regarded as the perfect goal.
 In the final against Italy, Clodoaldo dribbled past four Italians, played the ball to Rivelino who struck a long pass down the left to Jairzinho.
 From Jairzinho, Pelé received the ball just outside the box in the middle of the field before waiting for the perfect moment to stroke the ball right into the path of Carlos Alberto, who smashed it into the net.

-Goal scorer and goal maker, Pelé’s close control and timing have not been surpassed.
+Goal scorer and goal maker, Pelé’s close control and timing have not really been surpassed.
 His obvious love for the game has seen him become a UNESCO goodwill ambassador and a recognised face beyond the football world.
 Perhaps this quote by Italian defender Burgnich, who marked Pelé during the 1970 World Cup final illustrates what a great player Pelé was, “I told myself before the game, he’s made of skin and bones just like everyone else — but I was wrong.”

 Here are explanations of some of the words and phrases from the reading.